 The Gauchos dugout remained silent with no hits through three frames.

-Finally, in the top of the fourth, UCSB got on the board when senior Billy Fredrick singled up the middle and junior Austin Bush knocked him in with a one-hopper off Trojans starting right-hander Mason Perryman (2-1, 4.38 ERA).
+In the top of the fourth, UCSB finally got on the board when senior Billy Fredrick singled up the middle and junior Austin Bush knocked him in with a one-hopper off Trojans starting right-hander Mason Perryman (2-1, 4.38 ERA).

 Ledesma then retired three in a row in the bottom of the fourth to end the inning to get the Gauchos back to work at the dish.